Arizona HOA Fine Limits: Reasonableness Standard & $10K Foreclosure Threshold

 What defenses can I raise against an Arizona HOA fine?

-Strong defenses include: (1) Selective enforcement (identical violations not fined), (2) Violation of the 21-day notice requirement, (3) No violation actually occurred, (4) The fine is unreasonable, (5) CC&R rule is ambiguous or conflicts with Arizona law, (6) Waiver or estoppel (HOA allowed violation for years), (7) Procedural violations by the HOA.
+Strong defenses include: (1) Selective enforcement (identical violations not fined), (2) HOA failed to follow the notice and hearing process under §33-1803, (3) No violation actually occurred, (4) The fine is unreasonable, (5) CC&R rule is ambiguous or conflicts with Arizona law, (6) Waiver or estoppel (HOA allowed violation for years), (7) HOA failed to respond within 10 business days after your certified mail response.
 Present these at your mandatory hearing with evidence.

 How does Arizona's 18-month foreclosure protection work?